ajramos/cloud-certs/gcp-pcne-cert.md

 4. Compute engine internal DNS
 5. Queries public zones

-**Other notes:**
+### Other notes about DNS

-- Shared VPC⇒ Recommended to create the zone inthe host project and then add the authorized networks
+- Shared VPC⇒ Recommended to create the zone in the host project and then add the authorized networks

-### Other notes

-- Cloud DNS also supports many other capabilities including DNS forwarding and peering, but requires valid configuration to support these DNS scenarios.
-Separate managed zones must be created for different domains, public vs private DNS, DNS peering, or DNS forwarding.
-- Cloud DNS also allows for DNS server policies to be created for VPCs that allow inbound or outbound forwarding of DNS requests.
-For outbound DNS forwarding, both outbound DNS server policies and forwarding zones can be used.
-When forwarding DNS requests to on-premises DNS servers, forwarding zones are the recommended approach.

 # Cloud Content Delivery Network (CDN)